Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 In-Person Audition Instructions

-All students applying for the Bachelor of Arts in Music with an emphasis in instrumental performance, or for the music minor in instrumental performance, or for participation in our instrumental ensembles must participate in a live audition, either virtually or in-person.
+All students applying for the Bachelor of Arts in Music with an emphasis in instrumental performance, or for the music minor in instrumental performance, must participate in a live audition, either virtually or in-person.
 Those participating in an in-person audition can expect the following.

 Arrive at least 15 minutes prior to your audition time in order to check in.
 Practice rooms may be available upon request.